 Optimizing persistent disk and local SSD performance

 You can optimize persistent disks and local SSDs to handle your data more efficiently.

 Optimizing persistent disks

-Persistent Disks can give you the performance as described above, but the virtual machine must drive sufficient usage to reach the performance caps.
-So once you have sized your Persistent Disk volumes appropriately for your performance needs, your application and operating system might need some tuning.
+Persistent disks can give you the performance described in the disk type chart, but the virtual machine must drive sufficient usage to reach the performance caps.
+After you size your persistent disk volumes appropriately for your performance needs, your application and operating system might need some tuning.

 In this section, we describe a few key elements that can be tuned for better performance and follow with discussion of how to apply some of them to specific types of workloads.

 Persistent disks support DISCARD (or TRIM commands, which allow operating systems to inform the disks when blocks are no longer in use.
 DISCARD support allows the operating system to mark disk blocks as no longer needed, without incurring the cost of zeroing out the blocks.